ad1269/cs104/about.md

 ### Lecture

-You are expected to come to each class as there will be quizzes given at a random time during class.
+You are expected to come to each class as there will be quizzes given at the start of class.
+Quizzes will be on Wednesday or Thursday.
 Please see the official syllabus for more information on the attendance policy.

 ### Office Hours